edinatankovic/MIDS-251/HW9/README.md

 * What are the files that a TF checkpoint is comprised of?
   **Answer** Basically they contain a path to the file that has the last model saved down.
 The .ckpt is a binary file which contains all the values of the weights, biases, gradients and all the other variables saved.
+There is also a file named checkpoint which simply keeps a record of latest checkpoint files saved.
   Here is a sample output:

   model_checkpoint_path: "model.ckpt-0"